rosequ/rosequ.github.io/_pages/about.md

 In my free time I read books, meditate, pretend to exercise, and make fun of my friends.

 ### Contact
 Contact me at sequeiraroyal at gmail dot com.
-You can also find me [Instagram](https://www.instagram.com/royalseq/), [Twitter](https://twitter.com/SequeiraRoyal), [LinkedIn](https://www.linkedin.com/in/royalsequeira/), and [Goodreads](https://www.goodreads.com/user/show/45990515-royal-sequeira).
+You can also find me on [Instagram](https://www.instagram.com/royalseq/), [Twitter](https://twitter.com/SequeiraRoyal), and [Goodreads](https://www.goodreads.com/user/show/45990515-royal-sequeira).